freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-21.md

 ## Description
 <section id='description'>

-The `figure` element element represents self-contained content and will allow you to associate an image with a caption.
+The `figure` element represents self-contained content and will allow you to associate an image with a caption.

-Nest the `img` you just added within a `figure` element.
+Nest the image you just added within a `figure` element.
 </section>

 ## Tests